 - The fates of Roga Danar and the other Super Soldiers in The Hunted before the Enterprise arrived.
 They had been genetically modified to be the perfect soldiers, but when peace was declared, they were deemed too dangerous to be around normal people and were institutionalized on the planet's moon.
-Throw in that this episode was an allegory for Vietnam veterans and it only gets worse.
+Throw in that this episode was an allegory for Vietnam veterans (and is still a very relevant issue today) and it only gets worse.

 - "Ensign Ro" (Season 5, Episode 3), focusing on the Bajorans.
 Both the description of their plight - driven out of their home into camps, oppressed, tortured - and the visuals of the camps themselves, and the recognition that this has been the state of affairs for generations and they've had nothing but empty promises to compensate.
 To anyone who's been to Palestine and to the camps there, much of the episode is physically painful to watch, and the parallels are far too apparent not to appear deliberate.

 - Anyone who suffers anxiety will relate to Barclay, no more than when he spells out why he's escaping into holodeck fantasies, especially Barclay's last line.